The 19th century in Koh Tao

 One of the prisoners wrote on King Rama V statue:

 “The only joy each day is watching the sun set to the sea.
 It is a spectacular scene.
 The waves are light purple with an indigo sky.”

 In 1944, the prisoners were released and everyone returned back to the mainland leaving Koh Tao deserted once more.

-In 1947, twin brothers, Ta Euam and Ta Oh came to Koh Tao from Koh Samui.
+The twin brothers, Ta Euam and Ta Oh came to Koh Tao.
 The first ‘pioneers’, they sailed here in a traditional boat with two masts and handmade sails made of woven palm leaves and cloth.
 They brought with them a supply of rice, and on arrival, they cleared some land and used what was left of the demolished prison to build a temporary shelter.
 Later, they brought their families here and settled on the north of Sairee Beach.
-Six years later, others mostly from Koh Phangan arrived here to start a new life.
+Six years later, others mostly arrived here to start a new life.
 They lived simply and sufficiently by fishing and cultivating the land for coconut plantations, rice paddies and orchards.
-At that time there was an abundance of turtles, so many in fact, that at certain times of the year, the beach became black.
+At that time there was an abundance of turtles, so many in fact, that at certains times of the year, the beach became black.

 In the middle of 1977, the first travellers came to dive and explore the undiscovered and pristine underwater world.
 They arrived on fishing boats and the boats which then transported coconuts.

 Established in Thian Og Bay.
 Called Niyom Bungalows, the rooms were just 30 Baht per night.
 Since then, Koh Tao has changed from one of fisherman and gardeners, to a place of tourism which now offers the infrastructure, facilities and choices of activity to serve about 350,000 travellers each year.